 The Luxembourg Garden's main attraction is a large pond in the centre of the sandy garden where children play with miniature boats and adults laze in chairs.

 Keep an eye on your wallet in the maze of alleys that make up the flea market at Porte de Clignancourt.
-The touristy prices there will demand all your bargaining skills.
+You will really need to bargain here!